PimwipaV/orfium-audio-classifier/README.md

-3. With its Procfile that I can specify numbers of workers (4 as of now), I can approximately calculate number of requests to be between **2-8 requests per second** depends on the response time of the ML component (500ms to 2 seconds).
+3. With its Procfile that I can specify numbers of workers (4 as of now), I can approximately calculate number of requests it can handle to be between **2-8 requests per second** depends on the response time of the ML component (500ms to 2 seconds).
 With this multi-process capability, I hope that it qualifies for ‘relatively high’ number of requests it can handle.